 Also be aware that pointing to anything, or pushing things around with your feet is really, really rude in Thailand.
 This is perhaps the hardest “DON’T” for Westerners because we’re in the habit of using our feet much more than we realise.
-Even if you know not to, it’s still hard to catch yourself.
-If it sounds confusing – the book makes it very clear.
+(Spot the next time you use your feet to kick a cupboard door closed, or pulled a shoe towards you before putting it on – you never knew you did that, right?).
+Even if you know not to do so, it’s still hard to catch yourself.

 Fancy footwork: Try to get in the habit of ‘no feet’ a few weeks before you leave for Thailand (if you have children, they might enjoy policing you).

 In Thailand, don’t touch anyone’s head – not even children.
 It’s the most important part of the body.
 This includes not ruffling a child’s hair or gently patting someone’s head.